-- 1. We transform the in-context operator learning into a multi-modal framework by introducing "captions" as a means to incorporate human knowledge about the operator, in the form of natural language descriptions and equations. - 2.
-We introduce a novel approach, namely "ICON-LM", to train a languagemodel-like architecture, or directly fine-tune existing language models, for in-context operator learning.
+- 1. We transform the in-context operator learning into a multimodal framework by introducing "captions" as a means to incorporate human knowledge about the operator, in the form of natural language descriptions and equations. - 2.
+We introduce a novel approach, namely "ICON-LM", to train a language-model-like architecture, or directly fine-tune existing language models, for in-context operator learning.
 We outperformed the baseline on single-modal learning tasks, and also demonstrated the effectiveness of multi-modality with ICON-LM in enhancing performance and reducing numerical data requirements. - 3.
 By bridging language models with data-driven differential equation solvers, we have not only achieved substantial advancements in this specific domain of operator learning, but also opened up a new avenue for the application of language models in scientific machine learning tasks that require heavy numerical computations.

 The rest of the paper is organized as follows.
-In section 2, we review the related work.
-We introduce the dataset in section 3.
-In section 4, we introduce the ICON-LM architecture and training scheme.
-In section 5, we present the experimental results.
-We conclude in section 6.
+In Section 2, we review the related work.
+We introduce the dataset in Section 3.
+In Section 4, we introduce the ICON-LM architecture and training scheme.
+In Section 5, we present the experimental results.
+We conclude in Section 6.

-2. Related Work
+2. Related work

 2.1.
-Operator Learning and In-Context Operator Learning
+Operator learning and in-context operator learning

 Numerous neural network methods have been proposed for approximating operators, i.e., mappings that take functions as input and output.
-The early works of Chen and Chen (1995b,a) employed shallow neural networks for the approximation of nonlinear operators.
+The early works of Chen and Chen (1995a, 1995b) employed shallow neural networks for the approximation of nonlinear operators.
 A deep neural network approach to tackle parametric PDE challenges was suggested in Khoo et al. (2021).
 PDE-Net, as presented in Long et al. (2018) enables forward predictions of PDE solutions using the inferred forward map.
 The study in Zhu and Zabaras (2018) presented a Bayesian method to address uncertainty quantification in stochastic PDE scenarios.
 The Deep Operator Network (DeepONet), referenced in Lu et al. (2021), introduces a neural network design that approximates the solution operator, mapping parameters or initial/boundary conditions to their corresponding solutions.
-The Fourier Neural Operator (FNO) from Li et al. (2021a); Kovachki et al. (2023) leverages the Fourier space's integral kernel to approximate the solution operator.
-Drawing inspiration from neural networks and model reduction, the paper Bhattacharya et al. (2021) estimates input-output maps between infinite-dimensional spaces for parametric PDEs.
-Additional contributions can be found in Kochkov et al. (2021); Kissas et al. (2022); Goswami et al. (2022); Zhu et al. (2023b); Subel et al. (2023).
+The Fourier Neural Operator (FNO) from Kovachki et al. (2023), Li, Kovachki, et al. (2021) leverages the Fourier space's integral kernel to approximate the solution operator.
+Drawing inspiration from neural networks and model reduction, Bhattacharya et al. (2021) estimates input-output maps between infinite-dimensional spaces for parametric PDEs.
+Additional contributions can be found in Goswami et al. (2022), Kissas et al. (2022), Kochkov et al. (2021), Subel et al. (2023), Zhu, Zhang, et al. (2023).